 Are The Staff Fully Trained?

 Conducting a house removal isn’t simply a case of loading and unloading a van.
 The company conducting the move should be skilled in knowing the correct way to pack, carry, and load items to minimise the risk of damage.

 For this reason, it’s usually best to avoid companies that rely on occasional labourers rather than full-time dedicated staff.

-You can also get an idea of how reputable the company are by checking if they are a member of the British Association of Removers (BAR).
-Only around 10% of removal companies are actually members so don’t worry if the company you use aren’t members.
+You can also get an idea of how reputable the company is by checking if they are a member of the British Association of Removers (BAR).
+Only around 10% of removal companies are actually members, so don’t worry if the company you use isn’t a member.
 But, if they are, it’s definitely a big plus point.

 Find Out What Level Of Insurance They Offer

 Any removal company you are considering should be insured to some degree, although exactly what is covered will vary.

 Many will not insure anything you pack yourself, meaning that you may need to factor in the extra costs of the removal company packing valuable items for you too.